podio-community/podio-php/README.markdown

 # About
 This is a PHP Client for interacting with the Podio API.
 Almost all parts of the Podio API is covered in this client.
-To get started include PodioAPI.php in your script:

-    require_once('/path/to/podio-php/PodioAPI.php');

-# Dependencies
+# Getting the client and dependencies
+The first step is to download a copy of the PHP client from GitHub: [https://github.com/podio/podio-php](https://github.com/podio/podio-php).
+Place it inside your new PHP project.

-The Podio PHP client depends on two PEAR Packages:
+In addition to the client you need two PEAR Packages:

 * HTTP\_Request2: [http://pear.php.net/package/HTTP_Request2/](http://pear.php.net/package/HTTP_Request2/)
 * Log: [http://pear.php.net/package/Log/](http://pear.php.net/package/Log/)

 Both must be present in your PHP include path.
-If you have PEAR installed you can install these packages using the "pear install" command.
+If you have PEAR installed you can install these packages using the `pear install` command.
+If you do not use `pear install` and download the packages manually you should use `set\_include\_path()` to include their location.

+# Including the client in your application
+All you need to get started is to include PodioAPI.php like so:

+    require_once('/path/to/podio-php/PodioAPI.php');

 # Constructing API client instance and authentication
 You will working with three classes: